 Don’t complain, assert.

-Next time you feel the need to “complain”, think of it instead as asserting yourself.
+Next time you feel the need to “complain”, think of it instead as you asserting yourself.
 Decide what you want before you start and I assure you, it will increase your chances that you’ll get it.
-Now, wouldn’t you rather be known as a strong, assertive communicator rather than a complainer?
+Now, wouldn’t you rather be known as a strong, assertive communicator rather than a whiny complainer?
 Now you have one more tool to do exactly that.

 Marion Grobb Finkelstein